-- 37. A student may be granted the privilege of writing supplemental examinations in failed courses provided: - a. the overall average is not less than 50 per cent and - b. no more than two courses have been failed or, if more than two courses have been failed, the percentage of weights failed does not exceed 35. - 38.
-Supplemental examinations at the Royal Military College of Canada will be held at dates and times specified in the supplemental examination timetables. - 39.
-To obtain pass standing in a supplemental examination a student must obtain a mark of at least D-, normally not including the previous term mark or examination mark. - 40.
-Marks obtained in supplemental examinations shall not be used to advance a student's academic average in any year.
+- 37. A student may be granted the privilege of writing supplemental examinations in failed courses provided: - a. the overall average is not less than 50 per cent and - no more than two courses have been failed or, if more than two courses have been failed, the percentage of weights failed does not exceed 35. - 38.
+Supplemental examinations at the Royal Military College of Canada will be held at dates and times specified in the supplemental examination timetables. - To obtain a pass standing following a supplemental examination, a student must obtain a supplemental mark of at least D-.

+40. Marks obtained in supplemental examinations shall not be used to advance a student's academic average in any year.